NEET Exam Pattern 2026: Marking Scheme, Total Marks, Test Duration

 NEET 2026 Exam Pattern: Subject-Wise Weightage & Exam Duration

 Students aiming to appear for NTA NEET must familiarise themselves with the exam pattern while preparing.
-According to the pattern, the NEET question paper carries 180 questions from Physics, Chemistry, and Biology and each question is of 4 marks.
-Read further to know about the NEET pattern in terms of subject-wise weightage, total marks and exam duration.
+The pattern of the NEET question paper in terms of subject-wise weightage is shared below.

 NEET 2026 Subject-Wise Weightage